NasalDaemon/Static-DI/docs/modules-example.md

     {
         using Mocks = di::test::Mock<MockTypes>;
         di::test::Graph<my::Sessions, Mocks, MockRoot> graph;
-        // With di::test::Graph, any and all getNode calls in my::Sessions resolve to Mocks
+        // With `di::test::Graph`, any and all `getNode` calls in `my::Sessions` resolve to `Mocks`

         std::size_t time = 0;
         std::size_t tokenId = 0;

         // Mock all trait dependencies that are used by my::Sessions
-        // NOTE: Not all of trait::AuthService needs to be defined in the mock,
+        // NOTE: Not all of `trait::AuthService` needs to be defined in the mock,
-        // since AuthService::changePass is not called from my::Sessions
+        // since `AuthService::changePass` is not called from `my::Sessions`
-        graph.mocks->define(
+        // NOTE: `trait::Logger::log` does not need to be explicitly mocked,
+        // the default implementation for any missing method is a no-op graph.mocks->define(
             [&](trait::AuthService::logIn, std::string user, std::string pass) -> my::Task<bool>
             {